jessfraz/k8s-snowflake/README.md

 Make sure you have the required nodes ready and SSH access is configured.

+> **NOTE:** make sure the worker nodes are named like "worker-node-0", "worker-node-1", "worker-node-2" to make it script friendly.

 To provision your cluster, clone this repo and run:

 ```console